yannickvdthoren/the-good-coffee/content/en/journal/nomad-community.md

 ---
 title: Nomad Community
-description: Nomad Community is a coworking café situated on one of the prettiest streets in Brussels.
-We met her founder, Aurélie, to talk about her project and the idea she had when she launched it.
+description: "Nomad Community is a coworking café situated on one of the prettiest streets in Brussels.
+We met her founder, Aurélie, to talk about her project and the idea she had when she launched it."
 image:
   {
-    url: /images/nomad-community/nomad-community-front.jpg,
+    src: /images/nomad-community/nomad-community-front.jpg,
     alt: Photography of the front of nomad community,
     credit: Giorgio Kavadias,
     link: "https://www.instagram.com/giorgiokavadias",
   }
+head:
+  meta:
+    - name: "robots"
+      content: "index, follow"
+    - name: "author"
+      content: "The Good Coffee"
+    - name: "copyright"
+      content: "©2023 The Good Coffee."
 tags: [Design]
 place:
   {